-- 1. The MFLNRO should advise proponents of new dikes, and their respective local government of this policy as early as possible in the development process. - 2.
-The Inspector, as defined by the DMA, should not issue a DMA approval for a new dike until the local government has both: - passed a Council, or Board resolution agreeing to become the diking authority; and - b. acquired the necessary land for dike ownership and maintenance through fee simple ownership, or through the registration of statutory rights of way.
+- 1. WLRS should advise proponents of new dikes, and their respective local government of this policy as early as possible in the development process. - 2.
+The Inspector, as defined by the DMA, should not issue a DMA approval for a new dike until the local government has both: - a. passed a Council, or Board resolution agreeing to become the diking authority; and - b. acquired the necessary land for dike ownership and maintenance through fee simple ownership, or through the registration of statutory rights of way.

-EFFECTIVE DATE: December 6, 2010 FILE: 35050-00 AMENDMENT NO: 2 (March 1st, 2017) PAGE: 6
+EFFECTIVE DATE: November 1, 2023 FILE: 35050-00 AMENDMENT NO: 3 PAGE: 6